HBlanqueto/nixdots/.github/README.md

  <a><img alt="NixOS Logo" height="155" align = "right" src="https://raw.githubusercontent.com/NixOS/nixos-artwork/521e1b0a899074ca7a701c17e357c63c13d54133/logo/nix-snowflake.svg"></a>

  Welcome, as you can see I'm using NixOS as my daily operating system.
 This repo contains a collection of files configured for an `ASUS-C400SA`, most part of these settings have been thinking for using Gnome Desktop with Wayland session, my second option is AwesomeWM.
-Feel free to modify and use my dots for your own use.
+Feel free to modify and use my dots however you decide.

  > I want to implement [Flakes](https://nixos.wiki/wiki/Flakes#:~:text=Nix%20flakes%20is%20some%20upcoming%20feature%20in%20the,flake.nix%20where%20they%20can%20describe%20their%20own%20dependencies.) to make installation easy, do not use my files as a template.
 I haven't understood all things right.